-The following table shows total receivables sold under factoring agreements and proceeds from sales of LCs for the indicated periods:
+The following table shows total receivables sold under factoring agreements for the indicated periods:

-Three months ended September 30,
+Three months e tember 30,

-(In thousands) 2012 2011
+(In thousands) 2013 2012

-Receivables sold under factoring agreements \$ 48,534 \$ 168,724
+Receivables sold under factoring agreements \$ 45,882 \$ 48,534

-Proceeds from sales of LCs \$ \$ 4,510

-Factoring and LC fees for the sale of certain trade receivables were recorded in interest income and other, net and were not material for the periods presented.
+Factoring fees for the sale of certain trade receivables were recorded in interest income and other, net and were not material for the periods presented.

-We maintain guarantee arrangements available through various financial institutions for up to \$24.8 million, of which \$22.7 million had been issued as of September 30, 2012, primarily to fund guarantees to customs authorities for VAT and other operating requirements of our subsidiaries in Europe and Asia.
+We maintain guarantee arrangements available through various financial institutions for up to \$26.0 million, of which \$24.1 million had been issued as of September 30, 2013, primarily to fund guarantees to customs authorities for value-added tax ("VAT") and other operating requirements of our subsidiaries in Europe and Asia.

 We maintain certain open inventory purchase commitments with our suppliers to ensure a smooth and continuous supply for key components.
 Our liability under these purchase commitments is generally restricted to a forecasted time-horizon as mutually agreed upon between the parties.
 This forecasted time-horizon can vary among different suppliers.
-Our open inventory purchase commitments were approximately \$287.2 million as of September 30, 2012 and are primarily due within the next12 months.
+Our open inventory purchase commitments were approximately \$303.4 million as of September 30, 2013 and are primarily due within the next12 months.
 Actual expenditures will vary based upon the volume of the transactions and length of contractual service provided.
 In addition, the amounts paid under these arrangements may be less in the event that the arrangements are renegotiated or canceled.
 Certain agreements provide for potential cancellation penalties.

 We provide standard warranty coverage on our systems for 40 hours per week for 12 months, providing labor and parts necessary to repair the systems during the warranty period.
 We account for the estimated warranty cost as a charge to costs of revenues when revenue is recognized.
 The estimated warranty cost is based on historical product performance and field expenses.
 The actual product performance and/or field expense profiles may differ, and in those cases we adjust our warranty accruals accordingly.
-The difference between the estimated and actual warranty costs tends to be larger for new product introductions as there is limited historical product performance to estimate warranty expense; more mature products with longer product performance histories tend to be more stable in our warranty charge estimates.
+The difference between the estimated and actual warranty costs tends to be larger for new product introductions as there is limited historical product performance to estimate warranty estimates for more mature products with longer product performance histories tend to be more stable.
 Non-standard warranty coverage generally includes services incremental to the standard 40 hours per week coverage for 12 months.
-See Note 12, "Commitments and Contingencies," to the Condensed Consolidated Financial Statements for a detailed description.
+See Note 12, "Commitments and Contingencies," to the condensed consolidated financial statements for a detailed description.

-Working capital increased to \$3.4 billion as of September 30, 2012, compared to \$3.3 billion as of June 30, 2012.
-As of September 30, 2012, our principal sources of liquidity consisted of \$2.6 billion of cash, cash equivalents and marketable securities.
-Our liquidity is affected by many factors, some of which are based on the normal ongoing operations of the business, and others of which relate to the uncertainties of global economies and the semiconductor and the semiconductor equipment industries.
-Although cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity provided by existing cash balances, will be sufficient to satisfy our liquidity requirements for at least the next 12 months.
+Working capital was \$3.5 billion as of September 30, 2013, which is an increase of \$29.7 million compared to our working capital as of June 30, 2013.
+As of September 30, 2013, our principal source of liquidity consisted of \$3.0 billion of cash, cash equivalents and marketable securities.
+Our liquidity is affected by many factors, some of which are based on the normal ongoing operations of the business, and others of which relate to the uncertainties of global and regional economies and the semiconductor and the semiconductor equipment industries.
+Although cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity provided by existing cash and cash equivalents balances, will be sufficient to satisfy our liquidity requirements for at least the next 12 months.